• It’s Now or Never Sale – Ends Nov 29th!

-How Long Does It Take To Get Used To New Glasses
+How To Get Used To New Glasses (Updated 2024)

 It can take time for your eyes to adjust to new glasses and to feel comfortable while wearing them.
 However, for many this problem can last for a while.
 The initial discomfort just won't go away.
 The question is: can this be fixed?
 Let’s find out how long it takes to adjust to new glasses and what are the challenges you might face: